tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 invalid formatting, length, MAC, etc.).
 In general, invalid records SHOULD be silently discarded, thus preserving the association;
 however, an error MAY be logged for diagnostic purposes.
-Implementations which choose to generate an alert instead, MUST generate fatal alerts to avoid attacks where the attacker repeatedly probes the implementation to see how it responds to various types of error.
-Note that if DTLS is run over UDP, then any implementation which does this will be extremely susceptible to denial-of-service (DoS) attacks because UDP forgery is so easy.
+Implementations which choose to generate an alert instead MUST generate fatal alerts to avoid attacks where the attacker repeatedly probes the implementation to see how it responds to various types of error.
+Note that if DTLS is run over UDP, then any implementation which does this will be extremely susceptible to DoS attacks because UDP forgery is so easy.
 Thus, generating fatal alerts is NOT RECOMMENDED for such transports, both to increase the reliability of DTLS service and to avoid the risk of spoofing attacks sending traffic to unrelated third parties.